Ponds & Families

 YES!
 If you are buying a home or have purchased one and it has a water feature or pond we are here to help you.
 It is a good idea to hire a professional pond contractor to clean, assess, and educate you on the system you have in your garden.
 The investment in a professional to figure out what you have as well as what you need to do to maintain and maximise your enjoyment is well worth it.

-As we have found through our experiences is that not all ponds are built the same or created equal.
+As we have found through our experiences, not all ponds are built the same or created equal.
 Our trained technicians can come out to clean, assess, and educate you on your water feature.
-We call this an exploratory drain and clean (link to drain and clean page)
+We call this an exploratory drain and clean.

 Of course, they are, children love all the different animals that come with owning a professionally built water feature.
 We design all our features with you and your family in mind, remember the joy you felt when walking alongside that nature-rich stream?
 We can recreate that for you and your family in your back garden.
 If an open body of water is your concern have a look at a Pondless Waterfall or a Fountainscape.
 Both of the features don’t have open bodies of water, but still have the attraction of running water.